joolstorrentecalo/gitlab-foss/doc/administration/gitaly/configure_gitaly.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitaly/-/issues/4941) in GitLab 16.3.
 > - Server-side support for restoring a specified backup instead of the latest backup [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/132188) in GitLab 16.6.
 > - Server-side support for creating incremental backups [introduced](https://gitlab.com/gitlab-org/gitaly/-/merge_requests/6475) in GitLab 16.6.
-> - Server-side support added to Helm chart installations in GitLab 17.0.

 Repository backups can be configured so that the Gitaly node that hosts each repository is responsible for creating the backup and streaming it to